Stunt driver breaks record driving pickup truck on two wheels through tight gap | ITV News

 Other records achieved in celebration of the 2023 event include the highest backflip pogo stick jump (USA – 3.07 metres), the most consecutive single leg full twist back somersaults (China – 11) and the most consecutive Double Dutch-style handstand skips in a team of two (Japan – 32).

 “I wanted to be part of my father’s team and the only vehicle I could drive at the time was the lawnmower.
-So, I started doing stunts on that,” he said.
+So, I started doing stunts on that,” he a

 Mr Swift’s father, Russ Swift, is a well-known driver himself, and holds three driving-related GWR titles.

-“It took me a long time to get involved with GWR because my dad had a GWR, I didn’t really want to compete against my dad,” said Mr Swift.
+“It took me a long time to get involved with GWR because my dad had a GWR, I didn’t really want to compete against my dad,” he added.

 “But most recently, GWR created some new records with electric vehicles and last year I completed the new record for the fastest time for the tightest parallel park in an electric car, which is not comparable to his record.”